DavidShenJingtao/tp/docs/UserGuide.md

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAConnect-v1.5.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
+   Key areas: the command box (type commands), result display (messages), contact list (filtered by commands), and the Export CSV button.

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: